 Remember to not let emotions get in the way, and remind yourself that the reason that you do this work every day is to get the best bottom line.
 In some cases, it might cost a little more to supplement with the sub’s agreement, but that “little more” might be well worth the elimination of the risk and cost of defense of a claim of wrongful termination.
 You must also consider that the sub may not be collectable.
 Thus, even if the contractor is clearly right, it may end up with an uncollectable judgement.

 Also remember that preventive law is more economical than remedial law.
-If there is any time to consult your Mediation/Arbitration, it is when you are considering termination (or when you are getting vibes from the other side that termination is possibly in the wind).
+If there is any time to consult your attorneys, it is when you are considering termination (or when you are getting vibes from the other side that termination is possibly in the wind).
 Advice before the facts are set in stone can be extremely reasonable and valuable.

 If you supplement, or terminate, be sure to keep discrete records of the costs and impacts of the termination.
 There have been many cases where the termination was proper, but the contractor failed in the record keeping to show what costs resulted from this subcontractor’s breach.
-This may include, the costs to complete, costs to correct, increased contract administration costs, possible delay damages, and mediation/arbitration fees (if provided in the contract).
+This may include, the costs to complete, costs to correct, increased contract administration costs, possible delay damages, and attorneys fees (if provided in the contract).